Thinking about getting a SwissGear suitcase?

-First off, the hard shell is built out of polycarbonate, which is good because polycarbonate is stronger and more durable than ABS.
+The outer frame is built out of polycarbonate, which is good because polycarbonate is stronger and more durable than ABS.
 It’s also more expensive, which explains why this hardside is priced in the mid-range.
-We tested the 7272 at a local dealer, and the frame didn’t feel too flexible.
-Overall, everything felt rigid and well-made.
-In addition, the double spinner wheels are also more massive and rigid than on other Swiss Gear suitcases.
+We tested the Energie carry-on at a local dealer, and the frame didn’t feel too flexible.
+Everything felt rigid and well-made.

 This hardside carry-on also does a pretty good job at packing.
 The interior is fitted with two shoe pockets, compression straps, and two smaller pockets for storing all the smaller items.

 What we didn’t like is that the Energie doesn’t have any side handles, which are pretty useful in buses, trains, and in airplanes when putting the suitcase in the overhead bins.
 Not a big issue though.

 Overall, the Energie 19-inch carry-on is a very well-made suitcase and a solid choice for a hardside carry-on.
 We feel that it’s better built than most other SwissGear’s bags.